JE-Classrooms/quiz-4/README.md

-# quiz-4
+# Quiz 4

 You have 50 minutes to finish the quiz.
+Good luck!